mindspore-lab/mindcv/README.md

 ### Acknowledgement

-MindSpore is an open source project that welcome any contribution and feedback.
+MindCV is an open source project that welcome any contribution and feedback.
 We wish that the toolbox and benchmark could serve the growing research community by providing a flexible as well as standardized toolkit to reimplement existing methods and develop their own new computer vision methods.

 ### Contributing

-We appreciate all contributions to improve MindSpore Vision.
+We appreciate all contributions to improve MindCV.
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guideline.

 ### Citation